-Our key objectives for the period ending August 2020 were:
+Our key objectives for the period ending August 2021 were:

-- To ensure that the Christian ethos, based on love and respect, enables a positive learning culture where all flourish, feel safe, are challenged and serve the common good. - To establish ambitious, inspirational, strategic leadership. - To establish a rich, broad, balanced and bespoke curriculum in science, geography, music and art. - To ensure exceptional, teaching, learning and assessment.
+- To ensure that the Christian ethos, based on love and respect, enables a positive learning culture where all flourish, feel safe, are challenged and serve the common good. - To establish ambitious, inspirational, strategic leadership at all levels within the school. - To establish a rich, broad balanced and bespoke curriculum. - To ensure exceptional, teaching, learning and assessment.